bpowers/bpowers.github.com/_posts/2013-01-05-optimizing-real-world-go.md

  DC; the rest of my time has been spent on some small cleanups, documentation and packaging.
-The [github page](https://github.com/bpowers/psm) for `psm` has installation instructions, but if you're on Ubuntu 12.04 you can simply do:
+The [github page](https://github.com/bpowers/psm) for `psm` has installation instructions, but for brevity if you're on Ubuntu 12.04 you can simply do:

     sudo apt-get install python-software-properties # for apt-add-repository sudo add-apt-repository ppa:bobbypowers/psm